It won’t be too long before FIFA 22 is upon us, with EA Sports recently releasing a teaser trailer. But that doesn’t mean FIFA 21 is done.

 4.5 star teams

-Things aren’t going great for Tottenham on the pitch right now, but they’re still a good team on FIFA 21.
+Things weren’t great for Tottenham in 2020/21, but they’re still a good team on FIFA 21.

 Straightaway the eye is drawn to their attack and the talent they have on their hands.
 Naturally Harry Kane is the standout name leading the line, with his overall rating of 89, including a dangerous 91 shooting but he’s not alone.
 Although his rating has dropped to 82, Gareth Bale is still an excellent player to use on FIFA 21 if you bring him in, with high ratings in all the necessary attributes and four-star skill moves.
 But you cannot sleep on Son Heung-min.
 His high work rate and attributes are beautifully accompanied by four-star skill moves and five-star weak foot.